“For the dead and the living, we must bear witness.” Elie Wiesel

 Since its inception in 1995, the THMF has sponsored classes on the Holocaust at Kirkwood Community College, Coe College and Mt.
 Mercy University which have include public lectures by Holocaust survivors.
 The survivors are invited to participate in religious services as well, at the time of Yom HaShoah (Holocaust Remembrance).
 In addition, they have sponsored arts events and performances inspired by the Holocaust.

 Joan Thaler was raised in St. Louis and attended Washington University.
 She and David were married in 1965.
 In 1974, she graduated from the University of Iowa with a masters degree in social work, and she practiced at the Abbe Mental Health Center for 34 years.
-She is now retired but continues to be actively in the community.
 After Joan’s retirement, she remained active in the community and passed away in 2021

 As the years pass, there are less and less Holocaust survivors to tell their own story, but with the help of the Thaler Holocaust Memorial Fund, their stories will live on in our community.